The intrinsic Toeplitz structure and its applications in algebraic Riccati equations: Introduction

 On the other hand, the methods in the former three classes only use matrix-vector multiplication and inverse-vector multiplication (that is actually done by linear system solvers), while SDA uses matrix-matrix and inverse-matrix multiplication (also done by linear system solvers), which implies that SDA consumes much more time than those in the former classes.

-In this paper, first we contribute a closed form of the d-stabilizing solution of discrete-time algebraic Riccati equations (DAREs) by theoretical analysis, which naturally induces a new algorithm named FFT-based Toeplitz-structured approximation (FTA) to solve DAREs.
-Then using a Cayley transformation that transforms CAREs to DAREs, the FTA is used to solve CAREs.
-The FTA can solve DAREs and CAREs without more assumptions, shift selection strategies, or matrix-matrix/inverse-matrix multiplications.
+In this paper, first we contribute a Toeplitz-structured closed form of the d-stabilizing solution of discrete-time algebraic Riccati equations (DAREs) by theoretical analysis, which naturally induces a new algorithm named FFT-based Toeplitz-structured approximation (FTA) to solve DAREs.
+The proposed FTA method exploits the fast Fourier transform (FFT) to reduce the time complexity.
+Then using a Cayley transformation that transforms CAREs to DAREs, the FTA is successfully adopted to solve CAREs, where the incorporation technique (a.k.a. defect correction) is applied to deal with the case that the truncated approximation does not provide enough accuracy.
+The FTA solves DAREs and CAREs without more assumptions, shift selection strategies, or matrix-matrix/inverse-matrix multiplications.
 As a by-product, we show that FTA, SDA, and many other methods like RADI are equivalent under the same parameter setting including the same initial guess $0$ and the same consistent shift, in the sense that they all produce the same sequence (or subsequence).

 The rest of the paper is organized as follows.
 First, some notations are used.
-In \cref{sec:preliminary} we present a detailed form of the inverse of special matrices of the form $I+TT^{\T}$ where $T$ is block-Toeplitz, whose proof is put in \cref{ssec:displacement-rank-and-toeplitz-matrix} for clarity. \Cref{sec:dare} generalizes the idea on the Toeplitz operator in the associated dynamic systems under good conditions to those without good conditions, and then naturally induces a closed form of the d-stabilizing solution, where the special-structured matrices are involved, which suggests us to develop the FTA method to solve DAREs.
+In \cref{sec:preliminary} we present a detailed form of the inverse of special matrices of the form $I+TT^{\T}$ where $T$ is block-Toeplitz, whose proof, not an easy consequence of the theory on Toeplitz matrices, is put in \cref{ssec:displacement-rank-and-toeplitz-matrix} for readability. \Cref{sec:dare} generalizes the idea on the Toeplitz operator in the associated discrete-time dynamic systems under good conditions to those without good conditions, and then naturally induces a closed form of the d-stabilizing solution of DAREs, where the special-structured matrices are involved, which suggests us to develop the FTA method to solve DAREs.
 As is shown in \cref{sec:care}, an variant of FTA for CAREs is obtained with the help of Cayley transformation that transforms CAREs to DAREs.
 Numerical tests and discussions are given in \cref{sec:experiments-and-discussions}.
 Some concluding remarks are provided in \cref{sec:conclusions}.

 \textbf{Notation.} Throughout this paper, $I_n$ (or simply $I$ if its dimension is clear from the context) is the $n\times n$ identity matrix.
 Given a vector or matrix $X$, $X^{\T}$, $X^{\HH}$, $\N{X}$, $\N{X}_{\F}$, $\rho(X)$ are its transpose, conjugate transpose, spectral norm, Frobenius norm, and spectral radius respectively.
 By $X \otimes Y$ denote the Kronecker product of $X$ and $Y$.
 By $\Re \alpha$ denote the real part of a complex number $\alpha$.